emiruz/adventofcode2024/README.md

 when processing lists.

-I think perhaps the biggest benefit of using Prolog for these puzzles is as a an aide to tacitly understanding a different way of expressing computing: Prolog clauses are logical but always have a procedural interpretation which is "executed" through SLD/SLG resolution.
+I think perhaps the biggest benefit of using Prolog for these puzzles is as an aide to tacitly understanding a different way of expressing computing: Prolog clauses are logical but always have a procedural interpretation which is "executed" through SLD/SLG resolution.